 An influenza pandemic therefore occurs when a new form of the influenza virus starts spreading.
-Because it is a new virus, people have no resistance to it and it therefore spreads easily from person to person worldwide.
+Because it is a new virus, people have no resistance to it and it spreads easily from person to person worldwide.

-History has it that Influenza pandemics have typically occurred every 10-50years with varying severity and impact and experts believe it is only a matter of time that another one strikes.
+History has it that Influenza pandemics have typically occurred every 10-50 years with varying severity and impact and experts believe it is only a matter of time that another one strikes.
 Previous influenza pandemics have led to widespread disease and death.
-Three major influenza pandemics that occurred in the 20th Century were the Spanish flu (H1N1) in 1918-1919 which claimed 20-50million young adults' lives, the Asian flu (H2N2) in the late 1950s (1957-1958) which claimed 1-4million children's lives and the Hong Kong Flu (H3N2) in the late 1960s (1968-1969)which claim 1-4million lives.

-Other influenza pandemics found in animal species that could posse a potential risk to humans detected in the 21st Century is the Avian influenza (H5N1), H9, H7 subtype animal influenza viruses, the H2 subtype that caused a pandemic in 1957 and the Swine flu (H1N1).
+Three major influenza pandemics that occurred in the 20th Century were the Spanish flu (H1N1) in 1918-1919 which claimed 20-50million young adults lives, the Asian flu (H2N2) in the late 1950s (1957-1958) which claimed 1-4million children lives and the Hong Kong Flu (H3N2) in the late 1960s (1968-1969)which claimed 1-4million lives.
+Other influenza pandemics found in animal species that could pose potential risk to humans in the 21st Century is the Avian influenza (H5N1).

-Pandemic Influenza H1N1 (2009) is a highly contagious acute respiratory disease caused by the type A, subtype H1N1 virus that is new to humans.
-The virus can spread easily from person to person and can cause many people to be sick within a short period and possibly die.
+Pandemic Influenza H1N1 2009 is a highly contagious acute respiratory disease caused by Influenza type A subtype H1N1 virus that is new to humans.
+The virus can spread easily from person to person and can cause many people to be sick within a short period and possibly earth.
 Ghana detected its first case of H1N1 in 2009.
 A total of 38 confirmed cases with no death were recorded that year.

-The world is currently watching the Avian influenza (H5N1) which is predicted to have great pandemic potential.
-The virus in 1997, first demonstrated its capacity to infect humans after causing disease outbreaks in poultry in Hong Kong SAR, China.
+The world is currently watching the Avian influenza (H5N1) which is predicted to have a great pandemic potential.
+The virus in first demonstrated its ability to infect humans in 1997 after causing disease outbreaks in poultry, in Hong Kong and China.
 The virus since its widespread re-emergence in 2003-2004, has resulted in millions of poultry infections and over four hundred human cases.
-Ghana in 2007, detected the first case in poultry birds.

-Pandemic influenza according to WHO are unpredictable but recurring event that can have severe consequences on human health and economic wellbeing worldwide.
+Ghana in 2007 detected the first case in poultry birds.
+Pandemic Influenza(s) according to WHO are unpredictable but recurring event that can have severe consequences on human health and economic wellbeing worldwide.
 A pandemic could greatly affect the health care sectors and cause major social and economic disruption.
-Its potential effect on the nation's work force could pose significant challenge on the delivery of essential services.
+It's potential effect on the nation's work force could pose significant challenge on the delivery of essential services.

-This could also greatly affect normal trade and travel patterns.
-It is feared that the burden of influenza pandemic will overwhelmingly focus in the developing world, where public health systems are weak and resources for preparedness have to compete with other pressing priorities.
-An influenza pandemic can cause major damage to companies.
-It is therefore vital for companies to make early and thorough preparations for a pandemic.
+This could also greatly affect normal trade and travel activities.
+It is feared that the burden of influenza pandemic will overwhelmingly impact on the developing world, where public health systems are weak and resources for preparedness have to compete with other pressing priorities.
+An influenza pandemic can cause major disruption to companies.
+It is therefore vital for companies to make early and thorough preparations for a severe pandemic.

-The Ghana Labour Act (2003) Act 651 part XV on Occupational Health, Safety and Environment implores all employers to ensure that every worker employed by him or her works under satisfactory, safe and healthy conditions.
+The Ghana Labour Law (Act 651 of 2003), season XV on Occupational Health, Safety and Environment implores all employers to ensure that every worker employed by him or her works under satisfactory, safe and healthy conditions.
 Employees are required by law to follow the instructions issued by their employer concerning safety at work and health-protection measures.

-The purpose of the workplace pandemic manual is to minimize the risk of infection and to maintain organizations or companies' ability to operate in the wave of a pandemic
+The purpose of the workplace pandemic manual is to minimize the risk of infection and to maintain organizations or companies' ability to operate in the wave of a pandemic.